- Posted on: Mar 15 2018

 Ulcerative colitis is a disease that affects the colon and rectum.
 It causes irritation and inflammation and eventually leads to ulcers developing in the lining of the colon.
 Ulcerative colitis is a type of inflammatory bowel disease, but it is different from other bowel diseases such as Crohn’s or irritable bowel syndrome.

-At Ogden Gastro, we have various treatment options for patients suffering from ulcerative colitis.
+At Ogden Clinic GI at McKay, we have various treatment options for patients suffering from ulcerative colitis.

 What causes ulcerative colitis?